Existing Members, please login

 Fax (719) 473-3134

-If you believe that your pension was a local plan and part of the former GCIU - Graphic Communications International Union, GAIU - Graphic Arts International Union, or the IPGCU - International Printing and Graphic Communications Union, you should contact the Graphic Communications Conference (GCC) of the International Brotherhood of Teamsters at (202) 624-6800 to help you determine which local you belonged to.
+If you believe that your pension was a local plan and part of the former GCIU - Graphic Communications International Union, GAIU - Graphic Arts International Union, or the IPGCU - International Printing and Graphic Communications Union, you should contact the Graphic Communications Conference (GCC) of the International Brotherhood of Teamsters at (202) 624-6800 for help to determine which local you belonged to.
+Note that some locals have merged over the years and your old local number may not be used anymore.
 For the International Typographers Union (ITU), which is now the Printing, Publishing, and Media Sector Workers of the Communications Workers of America (PPMSW/CWA), call 202-434-1238.